How many times have you asked someone working at SaaS company what it is his company does, and found yourself walking away with the following feeling:

 Part of leveraging videos for your business use case is showing potential customers how you’re different from the rest of your competitors.

-If you serve the same function in the market as someone else, do you do it better, more intuitively or faster than they do?
+If you offer a similar solution as your competitors, is your platform better, more intuitive or faster?
 What sets you apart?
 Your great UI?
-The amazing UX or maybe the customizable nature of your platform?
+The amazing UX?
+Or, maybe, the customizable nature of your platform?
 If you do more than the next closest competitor, is switching over to your platform really that worth it?

 That’s the slot educational videos slip into.
 If a brand can make learning faster, quicker and fun, users are more likely to engage and share the content with wider audiences.

-Demo/explainer videos normally come in the form of bite-size content, ranging between two-three minutes in length (videos that are shorter than 2 minutes yield the highest engagement rates), and are produced in a variety of formats including 3D and live-action.
+Normally appearing in the form of bite-size content, Demo/explainer videos typically range between two-three minutes (videos that are shorter than 2 minutes yield the highest engagement rates).
 Successful demo/explainer videos parlay emotional tactics to communicate their business’ message.

-Having someone explain in these videos how your software benefited them or helped their company grow is marketing gold.
-Video testimonials have been proven to be some of the best tools to convert viewers into buyers because they are so authentic.
+Having someone explain in a video how your software benefited them or helped their company grow is marketing gold.
+Video testimonials have been proven to be some of the best tools to convert viewers into buyers due to their unquestionable authenticity.